 26GK.
 Establishment of committees

-(1) The Minister may determine that a water resources management committee (a “committee”) is to be established for any locality or area of the State.
+(1) The Minister may determine that a water resources management committee (a committee) is to be established for any locality or area of the State.

 (2) Subject to an order made under subsection (4), a committee may from time to time appoint, discharge or alter, subcommittees of members of the committee, or members and other persons, as it thinks fit to advise it on any matter within the functions of the committee, particularly a matter of localised interest.